Tell a friend, tell a neighbor about Lexington's

-Individuals and businesses can add their own contact information directly into the CodeRED® website.
+Individuals and businesses can add their own contact information directly into CodeRED®.
 You can provide additional phone numbers (work, cell, VoIP) and email addresses where you would like to receive notifications.
+To sign up:

 Your contact information is linked to your street address to ensure emergency notification calls are received by the proper individuals in a given situation.